 Embodiments of quantum circuits that preserve the coherence of two qubits will now be discussed.
-In particular, embodiments as described may utilize a quantum circuit that produces linear combinations of Bell States as output values. ${15}$ Various embodiments of this circuit may involve continuous regeneration or circulation of qubits that undergo successive superposition, entanglement and then decoherence operasuperposition, entanglement and then decoherence operations.
+In particular, embodiments as described may utilize a quantum circuit that produces linear combinations of Bell States as output values.
+Various embodiments of this circuit may involve continuous regeneration or circulation of qubits that undergo successive superposition, entanglement and then decoherence operations.
 The regenerative nature of this circuit and the recirculation allows the circuit to operate in a closed-loop fashion.
-This permits the application of feedback as well as feedforward analysis and control theory techniques for realtime improvements in operational optimization and stability of the circuit.
+This permits the application of feedback as well as feedforward analysis and control theory techniques for real-time improvements in operational optimization and stability of the circuit.

-As some context, two qubits that are entangled and in a 25 state of superposition are said to be in one of four different Bell States if their respective quantum state vector has the form:
+As some context, two qubits that are entangled and in a state of superposition are said to be in one of four different Bell States if their respective quantum state vector has the form: